Famagusta: British rule

 Cinema Hadjichambi where Nea Salamis Famagusta was established in 1948.

 With the British takeover, Famagusta regained its significance as a port and an economic centre and its development was specifically targeted in British plans.
 As soon as the British took over the island, a Famagusta Development Act was passed that aimed at the reconstruction and redevelopment of the city's streets and dilapidated buildings as well as better hygiene.
 The port was developed and expanded between 1903 and 1906 and Cyprus Government Railway, with its terminus in Famagusta, started construction in 1904.
-Whilst Larnaca continued to be used as the main port of the island for some time, after Famagusta's use as a military base in World War I trade significantly shifted to Famagusta.
+Whilst Larnaca continued to be used as the main port of the island for some time, after Famagusta's use as a military base in World War I trade shifted significantly to Famagusta.
 The city outside the walls grew at an accelerated rate, with development being centred around Varosha.
 Varosha became the administrative centre as the British moved their headquarters and residences there and tourism grew significantly in the last years of the British rule.
 Pottery and production of citrus and potatoes also significantly grew in the city outside the walls, whilst agriculture within the walled city declined to non-existence.

 New residential areas were built to accommodate the increasing population towards the end of the British rule, and by 1960, Famagusta was a modern port city extending far beyond Varosha and the walled city.

 The British period saw a significant demographic shift in the city.
 In 1881, Christians constituted 60% of the city's population while Muslims were at 40%.
 By 1960, the Turkish Cypriot population had dropped to 17.5% of the overall population, while the Greek Cypriot population had risen to 70%.
 The city was also the site for one of the British internment camps for nearly 50,000 Jewish survivors of the Holocaust trying to emigrate to Palestine.